awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-iam.md

 1. Select `DescribeStream`, `GetShardIterator`, `GetRecords`, `PutRecord`, and `PutRecords` as the allowed actions\.

-1. Type the ARN that you created in Step 1\.
+1. Enter the ARN that you created in Step 1\.

 1. Use **Add Statement** for each of the following:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/streams/latest/dev/learning-kinesis-module-one-iam.html)